 Trees of Corrales

 Andrew Lisignoli has been on the Think Tree board for numerous terms because of the contribution The Think Tree Conference has brought to our urban forests.
-Andrew has been working with trees for over 40 years primarily in the nursery industry growing trees for our communities.
+Andrew has been working with trees for over 50 years primarily in the nursery industry growing trees for our communities.
 He has been with Trees of Corrales since 1995.
 He has also served as the Senator for the New Mexico Chapter of the Nursery and Greenhouse Association.
+He believes that by networking within the various partners in the Green Industry we can achieve a thriving urban canopy.

 George is involved in the following: Member and Fellow, Society of American Foresters, 25 years; Member, International Society of Arboriculture, 20 years; Member, Board of Directors Think Trees New Mexico, 20 years; State Commissioner, Board of Commissioners, New Mexico Youth Conservation Corps; and Lecture circuit, presenting “Trees Are Killing Our Forests”.